 Until SSH came into widespread use, it was trivial to monitor login sessions and analyze them for mischievous activity.
 Furthermore, this kind of intrusion detection proved to be very effective with few "false positives".
 Using this version of SSH at NERSC, we are simply recovering that capability.
 However, we recognize the importance of being candid about this to our user community given the assumptions normally made about using SSH.

-The data collected with this version of SSH is sent to one of our security systems where it is analyzed by an intrusion detection system called Bro.
-Using various signatures, some complex and some fairly simple, Bro is able to alert us when an account appears compromised.
+The data collected with this version of SSH is sent to one of our security systems where it is analyzed by an intrusion detection system called Zeek.
+Using various signatures, some complex and some fairly simple, Zeek is able to alert us when an account appears compromised.
 Furthermore, once a compromise is confirmed, the logs from this version of SSH will help us determine the extent of the compromise and what, precisely, the intruder did.

 In addition, we have added a set of patches to SSH developed at the Pittsburgh Supercomputing Center.
 These patches improve the performance of SSH/SCP/SFTP, particularly when moving large data sets over long-haul, high bandwidth networks.
 For more information on these patches, see the PSC site.

 What Does This Mean for You?

 Any time you are logged in to a NERSC system via SSH, most of your keystrokes as well as anything displayed on your screen from our system will be recorded and analyzed by our intrusion detection system.
 This recorded information may include any potentially sensitive information such as passwords.
 Of particular importance to understand is that if you ssh from a NERSC system to another institution, that session will also be recorded.
 For this reason, it is not recommended that you "step through" NERSC systems on your way to other systems.